CEL Faculty at the U

 CEL Faculty Workshops, Town Halls, & Next Practices Retreat

-If you’re interested but cannot attend, please email firstname.lastname@example.org
+If you’re interested in future CEL faculty workshops and events, please email email@example.com

 CEL Faculty Lunch & Learns